dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 ## Think about the feedback loop

 Lastly, start thinking about a feedback loop during the business and data understanding phases.
-How will outcomes from the model be collected and evalauted?
+How will outcomes from the model be collected and evaluated?
 Will the model's use case affect how it will be evaluated and/or the training data available in future iterations?

 This second point is incredibly important to consider and has been true of a large number of projects I've personally worked on.
 For illustration, examples of this interplay between model use case and evaluations follow.